gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/emacs-macos.md

 Yesterday Emacs 26.2 was released, see: https://www.gnu.org/software/emacs/news/NEWS.26.2

 In this short guide i want to show how i install Emacs on my MacBook.
-I use the vanilla Emacs build from https://emacsformacosx.com/ It is just a simple *.dmg file*.
+I use the vanilla Emacs build from https://emacsformacosx.com/.
+It is just a simple *.dmg file*.

 After installing the *dmg file*, Emacs is now available on your Mac as an application but not in the terminal-app.
 The terminal still opens the pre-install Emacs version.
-To make the new version available you have to create a bash-script and put in your `$PATH`.
+To make the new version available you have to create a bash-script and put it in your `$PATH`.

 ```bash
 # filename ~/bin/emacs